supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/00-GettingStarted-V2.md

-# Getting Started with Your DP-203: Data Engineering on Microsoft Azure Workshop
+# Getting Started with Your Guided Lab : Build a Data Pipeline in Synapse Analytics

-Welcome to your DP-203: Data Engineering on Microsoft Azure workshop!
-We've prepared a seamless environment for you to explore and learn about integrating, transforming, and consolidating data from various structured, unstructured, and streaming data systems into a suitable schema for building analytics solutions.
-Let's begin by making the most of this experience:
+Welcome to your Guided Lab: Building a Data Pipeline in Synapse Analytics.
+We have prepared a seamless environment for you to explore and learn about integrating, transforming, and consolidating data from various structured, unstructured, and streaming data systems into a suitable schema for building analytics solutions.
+Let's begin by making the most of this experience.

 ## Accessing Your Lab Environment